rossorilo/Portfolio/_portfolio/01-spiritengineering.md

 ---

 I am not under NDA, but out of respect for my former employer, I am withholding certain details until the company formally unveils its product.
-If you have professional or job-related inquiries, please [contact me](https://www.ross.thefischers.me/contact).
+[Contact me](https://www.ross.thefischers.me/contact) with professional or job-related inquiries.

-Spirit Engineering is a new aviation company developing novel LSA engines & airframes using extensive in-house resources.
+Spirit Engineering is a new aerospace company developing novel and market-disrupting LSA aircraft and engines.

 ## Test Cell Operation